rohitkjohnedu/my_yade/doc/sphinx/user.rst

 #.
 The (fake) ``>>>`` interpreter does not have rich interactive feature of IPython, which handles the usual command-line ``Yade [1]:``; therefore, you will have no command history, ``?`` help and so on.

 .. note::
 	By giving access to python interpreter, full control of the system (including reading user's files) is possible.
-For this reason, **connection are only allowed from localhost**, not over network remotely.
+For this reason, **connection is only allowed from localhost**, not over network remotely.
 Of course you can log into the system via SSH over network to get remote access.

 .. warning::
 	Authentication cookie is trivial to crack via bruteforce attack.
 Although the listener stalls for 5 seconds after every failed login attempt (and disconnects), the cookie could be guessed by trial-and-error during very long simulations on a shared computer.